Foto: Hanneke van HarreveltJan K ristof Schliep

 Tenor

-Jan Kristof Schliep studied opera singing with Prof. Gerhard Faulstich at the Hanover University of Music, Drama and Media, Germany.
-He had lessons in the stylistics of "Early Music" with the countertenor Ralf Popken and oratorio repertoire with Elisabeth Graf.
-He is currently working with vocal coach Axel Heil.
+Jan Kristof Schliep studied opera singing with Prof. Gerhard Faulstich at the Hanover University of Music, Drama and Media, Germany, where he studied the stylistics of "Early Music" with the countertenor Ralf Popken and oratorio repertoire with Elisabeth Graf.
+He currently works with vocal coach Axel Heil.

-Jan Kristof Schliep is a member of the artists' association ensemble artists e.
-V. and lives in Nieuwegein/Utrecht (NL).
+Jan Kristof Schliep is a member of the ensemble artists e.
+V. association and resides in Nieuwegein/Utrecht (NL).